JohnDovey/RangeCalc/README.md

    - In the main directory, compiled version of Program.vb as Program.exe
  - HTML
    - `HTMLVersion` folder
- - O Version
+ - GO Version
-   - TODO
+   - Added Go version in `./RangeCalc.go/`